Back to blog

 No permanent free tier

 Unlike Screaming Frog (free for up to 500 URLs), Sitebulb has no permanent free plan.
+If you're weighing the two, our breakdown of Screaming Frog's pricing and feature limits covers exactly where each tool wins.

 • Time-limited trial with Pro-level features, but you must subscribe after it expires